osm-merge/osm-merge/docs/calculations.md

 *motorcycle*, etc... are set in the post conflation dataset if they have a value in the external dataset.

+### Highway Segments

+This turns out to be the challenging part of highway conflation.
+In any highway dataset a longer highway may be broken into segments.
+These changing segments may be due to the surface changing, speed limit changing. etc... and may be organized into a group of some kind.

+In OSM, a highway is a relation, and contains the OSM IDs instead of a spatial geometry.
+This of course is not well setup for spatial analysis.
+When loading an OSM XML file, the ID references are converted to actual coordinates in additional to preserving the refs which are used later when generating an OSM XML output file.

+In the external datasets, a MultiLineString is used.
+Similar to an OSM relations, but actually includes coordinates.
+The fun starts when the segments used for the OSM highway aren't these same as the segments in the external datasets MultiLineString.
+Often in the external dataset there are no segments at all, just a long LineString.
+In OSM the same highway may be broken into multiple segments.

+The algorithm for the geometry calculations tries to compare each segment from the primary dataset (if there are any), with any highway segment in the secondary dataset (probably OSM).
+Later when processing all the possible segments of any highway close to the primary segment, the name and reference numbers are checked, and if they match, the new tags from the external dataset are applied to all the matching segments in the secondary.

 ### Debug Tags

 Currently a few tags are added to each feature to aid in validating